tesonet/frontend-party/README.md

 ### Miscellaneous
 * Browser support must be great.
 All modern browsers plus IE9 and above.
-* Use a Javascript task-runner (gulp preferred) if no CLI available.
-Or u can surprise us with your awesome knowledge of webpack
+* Use CLI of a framework of your choice, if not available, use a Javascript task-runner (gulp preferred) but u can surprise us with your awesome knowledge of Webpack
 * Do not commit the build

 ## Few tips